an illustration of a checklist

 Tip: Most corporate service providers offer company secretarial services.
 Explore the top 6 corporate secretary options in Singapore.

-When you set up a company in Singapore, having a registered office address is mandatory.
+A registered address in Singapore is mandatory, even if you are planning to operate as an offshore company.
 This address serves as the official point of contact for your business, where all official communications and legal documents will be sent.

 Key Requirements for a Registered Office Address in Singapore: